devtron-labs/devtron/docs/user-guide/clusters.md

 | **PreferNoSchedule** | The Kubernetes scheduler will try to avoid scheduling pods that do not have tolerations for the tainted nodes. |
 | **NoExecute** | Kubernetes will evict the running pods from the nodes if the pods do not have tolerations for the tainted nodes. |

-### Configure YAML

-The config.yaml file contains all the configuration settings that are needed to deploy your cluster.
+### Edit a Node

+`Edit node` allows you to directly edit any node.
+It will open the editor which contains all the configuration settings in which the default format is YAML.
+You can edit multiple objects, although changes are applied one at a time.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/clusters/edit-yaml-node.jpg)

-* You can edit or modify the parameters or values of a node by clicking `YAML`.
+* You can edit or modify the parameters or values of a node by clicking `Edit node`.
 * Click `Review Changes` to compare the changes in the YAML file.
 * Click `Update Node`.

 ### Delete a Node

-* Go to the `Clusters` section from the left navigation pane.
-* Select your cluster.
 * Search a node by name or label in the search bar.
 * On the node, click the ellipsis button and then click `Delete`.